Where would you like to give birth? There are several options

 Outpatient delivery in hospital

 If you prefer being in a hospital while you are having your baby, you can choose an outpatient hospital birth.
-This option ensures that you won’t have to organise a transfer to the hospital in case you need a gynaecologist or require pain relief.
+You will always have your own room, bathroom and sometimes a birth pool.
+During the birthing process we will be assisted by a hospital (maternity) nurse.
+This outpatient option ensures that you won’t have to organise a transfer to the hospital in case you need a gynaecologist or require pain relief.
 Or perhaps you feel your house is too small, too hectic or too noisy to accommodate a delivery.
 A disadvantage of a hospital birth is that on average interventions will take place more often even if perhaps not entirely necessary.
-You will always have your own room which sometimes even may include a birth pool.
-During the birthing process we will be assisted by a hospital (maternity) nurse.

 Giving birth in a birth centre